ahmednmourad/trunk-based-development/README.md

 To get started with this project, follow these steps:

-1. **Create a RELEASE_PLEASE_TOKEN Secret**
+1. **Create a PERSONAL_ACCESS_TOKEN Secret**

-   To automate releases, you'll need to create a secret named `RELEASE_PLEASE_TOKEN`.
+   To automate releases, you'll need to create a secret named `PERSONAL_ACCESS_TOKEN`.
 This token allows the Release Please Action to manage releases in your repository:

    - Go to your GitHub repository.
    - Navigate to "Settings."
-   - Under "Secrets," create a new repository secret named `RELEASE_PLEASE_TOKEN` and paste in your personal access token.
+   - Under "Secrets," create a new repository secret named `PERSONAL_ACCESS_TOKEN` and paste in your personal access token.

 2. **Create Environments**